alexrosenkranz/vue-lp/README.md

 ## 2. Instructor: Slideshow (More power = more responsibility slides) - 4 Minutes

-- Use these slides to explain how while we've been able to cut communication with our backend servers down significantly because of this, it also means that our frontend codebase is effectively separated into two loosely-coupled halves where the Browser/DOM maintain the data and our JavaScript files maintain the functionality used to SET/GET that data from the browser (`document.methodName` or `$().methodName()`)
+- Use these slides to explain how while we've been able to cut communication with our backend servers down significantly because of this, it also means that our front-end codebase is effectively separated into two loosely-coupled halves where the Browser/DOM maintain the data and our JavaScript files maintain the functionality used to SET/GET that data from the browser (`document.methodName` or `$().methodName()`)
 - Explain that this isn't a "terrible" way of doing things, students may feel like they've been lied to if we tell them this is a totally bad way of writing applications considering they've been doing it this way throughout the entirety of the course.
 - However, also explain that even though this works it is also still asking A LOT of the browser, as it is "dumb" when it comes to knowing exactly what data is being interfaced with and has to peek in at everything on the DOM even though only a little part could be getting changed.
 (If you're comfortable with this concept, briefly describe how the browser "reflows" & "repaints" when things change)
 - This leads to performance issues for the browser and a lot more code for the developer to manage when applications scale up.
 Remind students of how many moving parts there are on facebook.com's main "feed".